Week 1: Genome Analytics

 file, and underparams

-add a value underneath the “//Reads and references” comment that encodes the path to your samplesheet.
-You may use the Nextflow shorthand $projectDir to refer to the working directory (top-level).
+underneath the “//Reads and references” comment that encodes the path to your samplesheet.

 Creating our first nextflow channel and process